pbanj/Fet-1/README.md

 I have also kept the holes all the same size on the larger end, so it’s cheaper to manufacture.
 Ailynfet can be used with 2 mosfets.
 The footprint is for the [TPN8R903NL](https://toshiba.semicon-storage.com/info/TPN8R903NL_datasheet_en_20140218.pdf?did=14026&prodName=TPN8R903NL).
+PDFN3x3 footprint mosfets should fit also as the footprints are almost identical.
 With all four of the boards I kept cost in mind while designing them.